Internal - Core

 Calculate and store the active power loss factors in the loss_factors matrix of the ACPowerFlowData structure for a given time step.

 The loss factors are computed using the Jacobian matrix Jv and the vector dSbus_dV_ref, which contains the partial derivatives of slack power with respect to bus voltages.
-The function interprets changes in slack active power injection as indicative of changes in grid active power losses.
+The function interprets changes in slack active power injections as indicative of changes in grid active power losses.
 KLU is used to factorize the sparse Jacobian matrix to solve for the loss factors.

 Arguments